zencart/documentation/content/user/plugins/how_to_install_a_plugin.md

 ## Merging Template Files

-If a contribution includes a template file change, you can simply compare the file provided to the unaltered file from a fresh Zen Cart download (using either `template_default` or `responsive_classic` as the base template, as appropriate) to see how to apply those changes to your template files.
+If a plugin includes a template file change, you can simply compare the file provided to the unaltered file from a fresh Zen Cart download (using either `template_default` or `responsive_classic` as the base template, as appropriate) to see how to apply those changes to your template files.